bmfmancini/plugin_syslog/README.md

 move your Alerts from the `System Level` to the `Host Level` as `System Level` Alerts will generate one command execution for all matching messages.

+## Important note on Syslog Statistics

+As of Version 5.0 the syslog statistics table is not longer in use The data will be retained in the database however syslog will not longer use or update that table

 ## Installation

 To install the syslog plugin, simply copy the plugin_syslog directory to Cacti's